-If you are re-submitting your thesis, you are required to pay the re-submission fee (£424 in the 2017/18 academic year) when you apply for the appointment of examiners.
+If you are re-submitting your thesis, you are required to pay the re-submission fee (for the 2018/19 academic year the fee is: £437 for DPhil/MSc/MLitt; £176 for MPhil/MSt) when you apply for the appointment of examiners.
 This fee does not apply to students submitting their thesis for the Review of Major Corrections.

 Your resubmission fee should be paid via the Research Degrees section of the University's online shop.

 Although you may propose new examiners at the time of re-submission, it is usual for your previous examiners to be proposed.

 - The report on the first examination will automatically be sent to the examiners of the re-submitted thesis.
 This is to ensure that the examiners are aware of the background to the revisions that you have made.
 If you wish to make a case for this not to happen, permission must be sought from the Proctors.
 You will need to apply in writing via your Graduate Studies Assistant, stating your reasons, before or at the same time as re-applying for the appointment of examiners.

 - Candidates whose thesis is referred will be required to provide at resubmission a separate report indicating the specific changes made to the revised thesis; the word limit of which has been stipulated by divisional boards.
 The report will act as a guide to how the candidate has addressed examiners’ comments, and will direct examiners to the appropriate sections.

 In order to have your degree conferred at a graduation ceremony you must submit one hard-bound copy of the final version of your thesis (including any approved minor corrections) for deposit in the Bodleian Library.
 You must submit forms GSO.3a and GSO.26 to the Research Degrees team at the Examination Schools with your Bodleian copy.